rulgamer03/C/PiaFinalProduct/README.md

 - **View a specific txt file:** You write the name of the file that you want to see in console for example **date.txt**.

 ##  Benefits of the project
 This program is like a beta to manage a hospital, this program may be improved using a data base.
-With the function that do a graph with the number of each disease, we can which is the most commun disease.
+With the function that do a graph with the number of each disease, we can which is the most common disease.
-The functions in this program may be used in others contexts, for example graph the sold products, to see which is the best selling product.
+The functions in this program may be used in other contexts, for example graph the sold products, to see which is the bestselling product.
 The functions to write a line or multiple lines, the use of <> or [] to identify when a word begin and when end in a txt file.

 ##References
 1. Kernighan, R. W. D. B. M. (2021).
 The C Programming Language by Brian W. Kernighan, Dennis M. Ritchie (1988) Paperback.
 Prentice.